May 15, 1776. As debate wound down and the time to vote approached, a crowd gathered in the streets of Williamsburg.

 The vote was unanimous.

-And even before the polling was complete, preparation had begun to lower the Union Jack flying overhead.
+And even before the polling was complete, preparations had begun to lower the Union Jack flying overhead.

 In its place the people raised the Grand Union flag, which featured the British colors in the upper left-hand corner and 13 alternating red and white stripes representing the American colonies.